gapacurar/AIFacade/docs/developer_guide.md

 ## The Application

 Now that we talked about what are our models, which type of persistent database we have and what are our integrated CLI commands, it's time to talk about the architecture of the application.
-I used a __factory pattern__ in order to create the application using flask's __Blueprint__ class to separate core features and to not get any errors due to circular importing.
+I used a __factory pattern__ in order to create the application using Flask's __Blueprint__ class to separate core features and to avoid getting any errors due to circular importing.
 The main app sits in the __init.py__ file inside the project.
 The blueprints used are: 1. __chat.py__.
 2. __auth.py__.

 ### __init__.py

-In this file we have the factory which we use in order to create the app.
-We are using a __config.py__ file in order to import preset configuration into the application.
-Before running the application we also check which config to use, either a __test config__ from __root directory/tests/conftest.py__ or the normal configuration from the __config.py__
+In this file, we have the factory, which we use in order to create the app.
+We are using a __config.py__ file in order to import the preset configuration into the application.
+Before running the application, we also check which config to use, either a __test config__ from __root directory/tests/conftest.py__ or the normal configuration from the __config.py__

 ```python